Data sources

 Common questions about our data

-Where does Retrofit Radar get its EPC data?
+Where does EPC Hunt get its EPC data?

 How fresh is the EPC data — how often is it updated?